-Even where there is no obvious direct link, distressing or traumatic events during a person's childhood can affect the way that the person experiences and interprets things later in life.
-An example might be people who grow up in a school environment where they are persistently bullied.
+Even where there is no obvious direct link, distressing or traumatic events during a person's childhood can affect the way that the person experiences and interprets things later in life.1 An example might be people who grow up in a school environment where they are persistently bullied.
 Those people might develop beliefs that they are worthless, that other people are likely to harm them, and that the world is a callous and unfeeling place.
 Other experiences that can lead to psychosis are threat or abuse, particularly from caregivers, or any events that lead to overwhelming emotions.
 Naturally, such events affect the way we subsequently experience things and see the world.
 Everybody interprets and reacts to new events and challenges in the light of previous experience.
 So people who have experienced trauma in the past can sometimes become overwhelmed or mentally 'cut off' when something happens that makes them fearful.
-People who have been victimised may develop a wary and vigilant - or even paranoid - way of engaging with the world.
-Indeed, this may be part of the reason that 'delusions' are more common among people from poor, immigrant or marginalised groups.2 Particular life events seem to be associated with particular psychotic experiences.
+People who have been victimised or subject to racism, hate crime or other forms or prejudice and discrimination may develop a wary and vigilant - or even paranoid - way of engaging with the world.
+Indeed, this may be part of the reason that 'delusions' are more common among those of us who are poor, immigrants or members of marginalised communities.2 Particular life events seem to be associated with particular psychotic experiences.
 For example, Professor Richard Bentall and colleagues have found some evidence that childhood sexual abuse is more likely than other types of abuse to lead to hearing voices, whereas those brought up in institutional care are slightly more likely than others to experience paranoia.3 tired, stressed or upset.
 Most of us also experience an 'inner voice' when thinking in words, for example, when deciding what to do, struggling with a problem, or reading.
 Evidence that for some people voice hearing is linked with 'inner speech' comes from brain scanning experiments which show that speech areas in the brain are often active when people hear voices.4 Other psychological experiments show that some people who hear voices can experience difficulty distinguishing between their thoughts and words spoken to them.5 This blurring of the distinction between inner and outer speech might be part of the reason that some people hear voices more often than others.
 Voices are also often related to memories.
 For example, someone might hear the voice of someone who abused or criticised them in the past, and indeed voices can sometimes take on identities similar to real people in the person's past.
 Some people relate to their voices more as people or beings than as sensory experiences.6 Sometimes voices express feelings and ideas that are not clearly memories, but express an aspect of the person's emotional life in some way.
-Over time, particularly when they are able to talk about their experiences in therapy and perhaps process some traumatic memories, people sometimes describe a transition from hearing them outside, to
+Over time, particularly when they are able to talk about their experiences in therapy and perhaps process some traumatic memories, people sometimes describe a transition from hearing them outside, to seeing them as their own thoughts or memories.